How to File a Claim Against the State

 For details on how to prepare and mail a claim, see Frequently Asked Questions About Filing Government Claims.
 If you do not use the Government Claims Program claim Form, you must provide sufficient information to process the claim and the request must be appropriately signed.

-A processing fee of $25 is required to file a claim.
-Click here for more information about the fee and the option of having the fee waived under certain conditions.
-In particular circumstances when a claim is awarded, the $25 filing fee will be refunded to the claimant by the paying agency.
+A processing fee of $25.00 is required to file a claim.
+See the Government Claims Filing Fee and Fee Waiver page for more information about the fee and the option of having the fee waived under certain conditions.
+In particular circumstances when a claim is awarded, the $25.00 filing fee will be refunded to the claimant by the paying agency.

 Timelines for Filing Claims